kennydude/t5/README.md

 	data + template => output

-But this only works in one place and it doesn't work well when you want to dynamically change the template but not rewrite the DOM (spoiling any CSS effects etc)
+But this only works in one place and it doesn't work well when you want to dynamically change the template but not rewrite the DOM (spoiling any CSS effects etc).

-T5 works by producing two outputs:

-* Rendering function to do the traditional data+template=>output
-* Management class to alter the result dynamically without causing havoc to the DOM
+T5 does this:

+	template => create-function + management-class

+Those two outputs use the same data (if you want to play safe):

+* Create Function - This is what you typically use and it'll spit out HTML with your data added in.

+  **Note:** This output will have t5-x classes and some comments and the odd `<span class="t5-x"><!-- [t5] base64 --></span>` and it's perfectly safe
+* Management Class - This will take in your DOM once rendered on-screen and allow you to dynamically change the data and update affected elements (kind of like [VueJS](http://vuejs.org), an inspiration for this project)

 This means that if you do not use XML/HTML or the DOM, this is pretty useless and you shouldn't use it.